CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Rewards:** 1 Golden Chest
 - **Recommendations:** Did you have a lot of fun with Lighten the Load?
 Totally your cup of tea?
 Great!
 You get to do a lot of the same thing again.
 Because to make 10 Steel Boots (and at least 9 of them *will* need to be crafted, probably all 10), you'll need the same 30 vials of Leafsung Ink you needed last time (you're getting so good at this!) because you need 10 Fabric Boots to create 10 Steel Boots, and you need 30 Leafsung Boots to create 10 Fabric Boots.
 You might be able to knock it down to 24 Leafsung Ink if you throw in the Fabric Boots from the Tailor quest and the one Steel Boots you can win from a quest later, but then you'll have no Fabric Boots and no Steel Boots of your own after a lot of grinding.
 AND YET this isn't as bad as the game gets.
 If you're running out of quests and getting bored, go ahead and why not.

+###Guardian of the Shrine 3/3 - Shrine0

+- **Location:** Shrine of Ages
+- **Quest Path:** (open via Desert Expedition Trail: Ruins Tunnel Locked On) • Shrine0 Keeper of the Shrine 1/3 • Shrine0 Helper of the Shrine 2/3 • **Guardian of the Shrine 3/3**
+- **Type:** Battle, Collection
+- **Requirements:** Defeat 3 Motes, deliver 25 Desert Stones and 25 River Stones
+- **Rewards:** Wardrobe: Motes Stone Belt https://4thewords.com/media/wardrobe/featured/male/wm&#95;1501-merchant-stone-belt-10181-25983.png
+- **Recommendations:**  This is up to you.
+People with long memories of when the Shrine was first introduced might wonder whether this belt has any special properties - poking around, I've found none (though I've only done a cursory check).
+Do remember that River Stones are both easier to get and more in demand to spend late in the Water Region, especially the Raina Expedition, so possibly avoid doing this quest until you've evaluated how that part of the game affects your choices here.

 ### Guarding the Path - HuntS2

 - **Location:** Elder Library